Skip to main content Skip to footer

 The issue with this style of menu is that it leads to a lot of duplication and some users struggle to decide which audience they fit.
 For example, where would someone look to find information about parking?
 This information could be relevant to multiple audiences as residents, visitors and business owners will all want to know about parking information.

-Through lots of testing, we've found that audience-based navigation is less effective than service-based navigation.
+Through a lot of testing, we've found that audience-based navigation is less effective than service-based navigation.

 Here is an example of a sitemap that takes a departmental approach: